ricardocarva/AgileMinds/readme.md

 ---

 ## 🚀 Running the Application

+Make sure you have entered the appropriate keys into the `AgileMindsWebAPI\appsettings.json` or you copy the one given to you to that directory.
+Then, follow the steps below:

 **Using Docker Compose**
 1. Set docker-compose as the "Start Up" configuration in Visual Studio.
 2. Click on the green button to start the application